j i m v a l l a n c e > d i s c o g r a p h y > s o n g s

 Bryan meeting Diana for the second time, Vancouver World's Fair, 1986

-We spoke to the future king for a few moments, and then he moved on.
-After a while Diana came over to where we were standing.
-This was the first time we'd met her, although there'd be several more occasions for Bryan over the next few years.
+Diana walked over to Supertramp while Charles made a bee-line for me and Bryan.
+We chatted with the future king for a few moments after which Diana came over to say hello.
+This was the first time and only time I met her, although there'd be several more occasions for Bryan over the next few years.

 Lyrics: The first time I saw you was in a magazine